-If more than one 100D module is used, complete the first box, Module 1, to show the options assigned to the 100D module in the lowestnumbered control unit slot.
-Use the second box for the second lowestnumbered slot and the last box for the highest-numbered slot.
+If more than one 100D module is used, complete the first box, Module 1, to show the options assigned to the 100D module in the lowest-numbered control unit slot.
+Use the second box for the second lowest-numbered slot and the last box for the highestnumbered slot.

 - 2. Under the Type of Service heading, check PRI.
 (During programming, PRI must be selected here before the PRI options information is entered.
 When it is selected, the system restarts.) - 3.
-Under the Frame Format heading, change the factory setting by checking the Extended Superframe (ESF) box. - 4.
-Under the Suppression (Line Code) heading, change the factory setting by checking the B8ZS box.
+Under the Switch Type (PRI Service Only) heading, check the PRI switch type.
+If the switch is part of a private network, check either Legend-PBX or Legend-NTWK.